aglushkov/diana/README.md

   method, it will take precedence.
 In such cases, ensure you include a `super(**deps)` call to override dependencies if needed.

-- We do not perform any argument modifications and we do not call `super` in dependencies `#initialize` method.
-This approach is chosen to ensure optimal performance.

-- Dependencies defined in a parent class are not accessible in nested classes.
-  You should define dependencies within each class where they are required.
+- We avoid calling `super` in the added `#initialize` method to prevent the need for arguments modifications, which could negatively impact performance.

 These limitations ensure that the gem remains predictable and performant, avoiding any hidden complexities or unexpected behaviors.